Dennis Lillee: After retirement

 Lillee made a brief comeback to first-class cricket in 1987-88 for Tasmania, taking a wicket with his first ball.
 In 1988, he played eight matches for English county team Northamptonshire before suffering a severe ankle injury.
 In his autobiography, Lillee claimed that he played again as a preparation for a possible comeback to the Australian team that was suggested by the then captain Allan Border.

 Since retirement Lillee has dedicated himself to mentoring and coaching young bowlers, most notably Brett Lee, Shaun Tait, Mitchell Johnson, and Pat Cummins.
 He was also associated with MRF Pace Foundation in India.
-Lillee continued playing cricket until 1999 for the traditional Australian Cricket Board President's XI match against touring sides at Lilac Hill.
+Lillee continued playing cricket until 1999 for the traditional Australian Cricket Board President's XI match against touring teams at Lilac Hill.
 In his final match he took three wickets and played alongside his son Adam.

 From 2004 until his sudden resignation in September 2015, Lillee was the president of the Western Australian Cricket Association.